shadow-1310/obsedian_notes/company-Dashtoon.md

 			- save to cpu
 			- set datatype to np.unint8
 			- transpose(1,2,0), change the format from [channels, height, width] to [height, width, channels]
-				- because pytorch/tensorflow handles image matrix different from opencv, matplotlib
+				- because pytorch/tensorflow handles image matrix different from opencv, matplotlib.
 - Gram Matrix
 	- get shape of the layer
 	- flatten the w* h into a single array
 	- find its transpose
 	- find gram matrix by $AA^{T}$
 	- divide this by c* h * w for normalization across all the feature channels.
+- Covariance vs gram matrix
+	- for covariance we subtract the mean

 ##### Self-learning tasks
 - yolov4